rikosintie/ARP-Sort/README.md

 I use the mac address table when I'm replacing a core switch.
 I run a 'sh ip arp' before the cut and then one on the new switch and compare them to make sure all critical servers/devices are working.
 This script makes it easy (and fast) to compare the before and after since it only contains the IP/MAC and is sorted by IP address.

-I use Meld on Linux to compare files.
-On Windows, Notepad++ is my go to tool.
+I use Meld on Linux\Windows to compare files.
+On Windows, Notepad++ is my good tool also.
 Here is a link to a review of Linux Diff tools - [9 Best File Comparison and Difference (Diff) Tools for Linux](https://www.tecmint.com/best-linux-file-diff-tools-comparison/).
 Tecmint is a great site for Linux information.

 You may need to ping the broadcast mask on the core before running the "sh ip arp" to make sure all devices are in the table.
 Most devices ignore a broadcast ping for security reasons but I've found that the fire alarms and Environmental Montioring Systems (EMS) that I am interested in do respond.